WKIP

 WKIP (1450 AM) is a commercial talk radio station licensed to Poughkeepsie, New York.
-The station is owned by iHeartMedia, and broadcasts at 1,000 watts from a two-tower array adjacent to its studios in the Arlington section of the Town of Poughkeepsie.
-During daytime hours it uses a directional antenna, and changes to a non-directional antenna at night, an unusual switch from standard practice where many AM stations are non-directional by day and directional at night.
-Programming is also heard on FM translator W253BV at 98.5 MHz and on WJIP 1370 AM in Ellenville, New York.
+The station is owned by iHeartMedia, and broadcasts at 1,000 watts by day and 910 watts at night from a single tower adjacent to its studios in the Arlington section of the Town of Poughkeepsie.
+It uses a non-directional antenna at all times.
+Programming is also heard on FM translator W253BV at 98.5 MHz and on WJIP (1370 AM) in Ellenville, New York.

 Most of the schedule features nationally syndicated programs, largely from co-owned Premiere Networks.
 Weekdays begin with Your Morning Show with Michael DelGiorno.
 He's followed by The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Mark Levin Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
 Weekends feature specialty programs including The Kim Komando Show, At Home with Gary Sullivan, The Weekend with Michael Brown, Rich DeMuro on Tech, Bill Handel on the Law, Sunday Night with Bill Cunningham, Somewhere in Time with Art Bell and The Jesus Christ Show with Neil Saavedra.
 Some weekend hours are paid brokered programming.
 Most hours begin with world and national news from Fox News Radio.